 We aim to provide each child with the opportunity to access all that the nursery has to offer.
 If needed, an individual needs assistant (INA) will support your child.
 We have extensive grounds that we can use for outdoor learning.
 When relevant a risk assessment may be completed on your child to ensure they remain safe at all times.

 We have clearly labelled boxes using photos and text.
 This enables our children who have little or no language skills to tell us what they want.
-Every room has a visual timetable, photos and text labelling all at the child’s level.
+Every room has a visual timetable if needed, photos and text labelling all at the child’s level.
 Additional resources will be made up for individual child’s needs.
 At present we do not have a hearing loop but would apply for funding if required.

 We have a separate nappy changing area and toilet facilities.
 The cubicles are large enough to have grab handles fitted if needed.
 The end cubicle could be fitted out to accommodate a child with additional needs with hand rails and seat.
 We ensure that we provide a fully inclusive service for parents/carers and their families.
 We welcome and value the cultural, linguistic and educational experiences that children with English as an additional language bring to the nursery.